adithyaphilip/csd-blog/website/content/2025/prudentia-fairness.md

 <figcaption><i>The fair share of throughput obtained by various service when competing against Mega or YouTube.
 Services competing against Mega get significantly lower than their fair share, while those competing against YouTube tend to get more than their fair share.</i></figcaption>
 </figure>

-Prudentia was birthed due to the hypothesis that testing CCAs alone is not sufficient to predict the unfairness exhibited by real Internet services.
+Prudentia was birthed by the hypothesis that testing CCAs alone is not sufficient to predict the unfairness exhibited by real Internet services.
 This is vindicated by its finding that services using variants of the same CCA can exhibit vastly different fairness behaviors&#8212;best exemplified by YouTube, and the popular file-hosting service [Mega](https://mega.com/).